HermanNygaard/supabase-query/README.md

 The first is a function that provides the supabase client as an argument, and it expects a built query in return.

-The table name `"todos"` will by default be used as the queryKey for react-query.
+The table name will by default be used as the queryKey for react-query.

 The second argument: react-query options, see their docs for all options.
 The options object also takes in `queryKey` if you want to override the default key for a more dynamic one.